zhangyanyu0722/Carla_3D_Tracking/README.md

 pip install -r requirements.txt
 ```

 - Before the data generation scripts can be run you must start a CARLA server.
 This can be done by running the executable in the CARLA root folder with the appropriate parameters.
-Running the server on windows in a small 200x200 window would for example be:
+Running the server on windows in a 960x540 window would for example be:
 ```
-./CarlaUE4.exe -carla-server -fps=10 -windowed -ResX=200 -ResY=200
+./CarlaUE4.exe -carla-server -fps=10 -windowed -ResX=960 -ResY=540
 ```
 - Once the server is running, data generation can be started using (remove --autopilot for manual control):
 ```